USCGC Midgett (WMSL-757): Special Commissioning and Maiden Voyage

-On July 25, 2019, during the vessel's transit to Honolulu, the Midgett seized more than 2,100 pounds of cocaine from a low-profile vessel in international waters in the Eastern Pacific.
-On July 31, 2019, the Midgett seized more than 4,600 pounds of cocaine from a second low-profile vessel, their second cocaine bust in five days.
+On July 25, 2019, during the vessel's transit to Honolulu, Midgett seized more than 2,100 pounds of cocaine from a low-profile vessel in international waters in the Eastern Pacific.
+On July 31, 2019, Midgett seized more than 4,600 pounds of cocaine from a second low-profile vessel, their second cocaine bust in five days.

 Midgett arrived in her homeport of Honolulu for the first time on August 16, 2019.